-We've written a four-part series of articles on the Best Project Management Practices for delighting your Government customer.
+We've written a four-part series of articles on Best Practices for Government Contractors.

-In that series, we promised you extremely satisfying results by following these four practices:
+In that series, we promised you extremely satisfying results by following these practices:

 - High CPARs scores